Sort By Year:

 Online summer school for high school students during COVID-19 pandemic

-Thanks to a $25,000 grant from the Foundation, an additional 325 CPS high school students will be able to participate in online summer school courses beginning in May, which is an extra session a month earlier than usual.
-The donation allows the district to provide the online courses while the school year in still considered in session by the Department of Elementary and Secondary Education.
+Thanks to a $25,000 grant from the Foundation, an additional 325 CPS high school students participated in online summer school courses beginning in May, which is an extra session a month earlier than usual.
+The donation allowed the district to provide the online courses while the school year in still considered in session by the Department of Elementary and Secondary Education.
 Students can take courses in personal finance, health and physical education.
 The Foundation provided the funds to CPS to help during the global COVID-19 pandemic.

 Black History 101 Mobile Museum